Sam-H101/playwright-remote-orchestrator/README.md

 ## Limitations

 * Currently it does not know if the remote nodes are up or down.
 Future state it will use the failure counters + a pinger to mark them up / down.
-* queue.db needs to be shared along with the src files between the different containers. this is because it is using sqlite databaes to determine which ports and hosts are free.
+* queue.db needs to be shared along with the src files between the different containers. this is because it is using sqlite databases to determine which ports and hosts are free.

 ## Building